BobBaylor/stream/README.md

 cap860.py is detailed after stream.py
 ## Which one should I use?
- * stream.py uses UDP which may drop packets (data) depending on network traffic so if missing data is a problem, you might wan to use cap860.py
+ * stream.py uses UDP which may drop packets (data) depending on network traffic so if missing data is a problem, you might want to use cap860.py
  * cap860.py transfers using TCP/IP so packets are re-transmitted as needed and no data is lost.
 However, the cap860.py transfer hapens after the data collection is complete so you must wait until the end.